News

 Time trial champion Grace Brown was the pre-race favourite, but was without teammates.
 Criterium champion Ruby Roseman-Gannon had Alexandra Manly for support and a stellar run of form behind her, having won all seven races she’d started this summer.

-2022 AusCycling Elite Women Road Race National Championship start
+The peloton leaves the start line of the 2022 AusCycling Elite Women Road Race National Championships in Buninyong

 On lap two, a crash in the Federation University campus held up several riders and forced the early withdrawal of under-23 time trial and criterium champion Anya Louw (ARA Pro Racing Sunshine Coast).
 2010 champion Ruth Corset (VA Pro Racing) was also forced to chase through the convoy to rejoin the peloton.